ddev/ddev-contrib/recipes/sshd/README.md

 (The StrictHostKeyChecking=no is required because every time you restart the container it comes up with a new "host" identity.)

-* Note: If your are running DDEV from a domain connected Windows PC, you may need to specify a username.
+* Note: If you are running DDEV from a domain connected Windows PC, you may need to specify a username.

 1. First, check if your account is tied to a domain.
 From a command prompt, type `whoami`